fwupd/fwupd/docs/env.md

 * `FWUPD_MACHINE_KIND` can be used to override the detected machine type, e.g. `physical`, `virtual`, or `container`
 * `FWUPD_HOST_EMULATE` can be used to load test data from `/usr/share/fwupd/host-emulate.d`, e.g. `thinkpad-p1-no-iommu.json.gz`
+* `FWUPD_SYSCALL_FILTER` can be set to the name of the service manager if syscalls are being filtered, e.g. `systemd`.

 ## Self Tests